Kilinochchi: Demography

 Most people living in Kilinochchi are Sri Lankan Tamils and Indian Tamils.

 Economy

-Kilinochchi is one of the major agrarian cultivation destinations in the island from the pre-historic times.
-Iranamadu Tank, Kanakampikai Kulam (Pond), and Kilinochchi Kulam are the major irrigation source for paddy and various other cultivations.
+Kilinochchi is one of the major agrarian areas on the island since pre-historic times.
+Iranamadu Tank, Kanakampikai Kulam (Pond), and Kilinochchi Kulam are the major irrigation source for paddy and other crops.
+However, the economy of the town has suffered in recent times due to the economic crisis, which has resulted in a lack of fertilizer and fuel, reducing crop yields.

 Transport

-Kilinochchi is connected to the Sri Lanka railways northern line via its railway station.
+Kilinochchi is connected to the Sri Lanka Railways Northern Line via its railway station.
+The A-9 Highway passes through the town, giving it direct connection with the major cities of Jaffna and Kandy.

 Media

 Kilinochchi is served with all Jaffna- and Colombo-based newspapers.
 The Jaffna-based Uthayan has a regional office in Kilinochchi.

 There have been discussions of not distributing Jaffna-based newspapers in the Vanni area, especially Uthayan.
 Uthayan is highly critical of inappropriate land acquisition in the Jaffna peninsula and the Vanni region by the Sri Lankan Military and Government.

 Education

-This district has one university faculty and several Government Colleges such as Faculty of Agriculture of University of Jaffna, Kilinochchi Central College, Hindu College, Uruthirapuram Maha Vidyalayam school, Vaddakkachchi Maha Vidyalayam school, institution etc.
+This district has one university faculty and several Government Colleges such as Faculty of Agriculture of University of Jaffna, Kilinochchi Central College, Hindu College, Uruthirapuram Maha Vidyalayam school, and the Vaddakkachchi Maha Vidyalayam school.